 The studio wrapped up with a discussion at S14 and an exhibition where both field guides and final projects where presented.
 The radical openness of S14 as a community - students got free access to the house - e.g. the alternative practices of constructing and using the house, the collective allotment garden and boat, inspired students to come up with architectural proposals often highly personal and original.
-The confrontation with spatial practices and strategies on the fringe or just outside of contemporary architectural practice, allowed students to speculate on their own postion and practice.
+The confrontation with spatial practices and strategies on the fringe or just outside of contemporary architectural practice.
 Overall the field guides and individual proposals demonstrate that hacking is a viable architectural strategy, that can inspire novel design outcomes that expand the field of operations for architectural practice.